python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 ### Record a signal

-- You need to know what frequency you want to record.

 - Open File>Record signal.

-- On the Device dropdown menu select HackRF.
+- On the Device dropdown menu, select HackRF.
 - If you do not see the HackRF device option, do the following:
     - Go to the main URH window, and click Edit > Options.
     - Check the checkbox for HackRF.